 - Reporting current active requests being handled.

-For more information, see the metrics specification.
+To learn more about metrics in OpenTelemetry, see the metrics specification.